emberjs/website/source/blog/2014-04-05-core-team-meeting-minutes-2014-04-04.md

   Using `get(obj, keyName)` might resolve.
 But was quite nervous to do that as it may involve some additional function calls

-  +1 by @stefanpenner, but he requests @kselden to review.
+  +1 by @stefanpenner, but he requests @krisselden to review.

   **Resolution**